Terradue/doc-developer-sandbox/source/developer/debug-multinode.rst

 Recap
 =====

 #.
-We executed a multi-node workflow,
+We executed a multi-node workflow;
 #.
-We used the Oozie Web Console to debug it.
+We accessed the Oozie Web Console to debug it.